Python-Pi/Routing-Protocols/README.md

   - Calls `printLSRTable(src, dist, prev)` for each source node

 - **`printDVRTable(...)` / `printLSRTable(...)`**
-  - Formats “Dest\tMetric\tNext Hop” rows, with “–” for self or unreachable
+  - Formats “Dest   Metric  Next Hop” rows, with “–” for self or unreachable